Information for LIHEAP Vendors

 - Customer dies.

-- Customer requests a vendor change.
+- The customer requests a vendor change.

 - LIHEAP funds were sent to the wrong vendor.